ertechin/book_shop_api/README.md

 endpoint with valid credentials.
 The access token should be included in the `Authorization` header of subsequent requests.

+For  payment, basket, and user-data endpoints you must copy auth and paste it in side of hader named as `Authorization`

+##### For postman clear cookies when sending request

 ## API Endpoints

+##### you can find postman collection, in side of project named as book_shop_api_postman_collection, copy the json and import to postman.

 example endpoint: ``http://0.0.0.0:3000/books``